Orange Riots: 1871 riot

 On July 12, 1871, the parade proceeded with protection from 1,500 policemen and 5 regiments of the National Guard, about 5,000 men.
 It was to begin at the Orangemen's headquarters at Lamartine Hall, located at Eighth Avenue and 29th Street.
 By 1:30 pm, the streets from 21st to 33rd were full of people, mostly Catholic, and mostly laborers, and both sides of the avenue were jammed.
 The police and militia arrived, to the disapproval of the crowd.
 The small contingent of Orangemen began their parade down the avenue at 2:00 pm, surrounded by regimental units.

 The crowd began to pelt the paraders with stones, bricks, bottles, and shoes.
 Militiamen responded with musket fire, which brought pistol fire from some in the crowd.
 The police managed to get the parade moving again by charging the crowd and liberally using their clubs.
 The parade progressed another block but came under fire from thrown missiles again, once again provoking militia shots.

 The crush of the crowds prevented more forward motion, and police used their clubs and the militia used their bayonets.
 Rocks and crockery pelted down on them from the rooftops along the avenue.
-Troops starting firing volleys into the crowd, without being ordered to do so, and the police followed up with mounted charges.
+Troops started firing volleys into the crowd, without being ordered to do so, and the police followed up with mounted charges.

 The parade managed to get to 23rd Street, where it turned left and proceeded to Fifth Avenue, where the crowds were supportive of the Orangemen.
 This changed again when the parade continued south down Fifth and reached the entertainment district below 14th Street, where the crowds were once again hostile.
 The parade then continued across town to Cooper Union, where the paraders dispersed.